 Well-thought-out incremental plan and risk assessment

-A clear vision developed based on the market needs which informed the plan
+A clear vision was developed based on the market needs which informed the plan

 Solid architecture plan, leverage high-quality code